 The best video stories have the perfect recipe of script and visuals where you say a little and show the rest.
 Think of your viewers as intelligent beings who don’t need to be handheld through the film.

-And to make things easier and give you a headstart, we have a basic structure that can be used to make a story and also it works as a checklist to help make sense of all the information.
+And to make things easier and give you a headstart, we have a basic structure that can be used to make a story, and also it works as a checklist to help make sense of all the information.

 Hook - The golden rule of scriptwriting, hook the audience in the first 5-10 sec.
 Grab their attention and they will go through the rest of the video, lose them here and you’ve lost them forever.
-It helps you enter into your customers' story.
+It helps you enter into your customers' stories.

 Problem - Why do they need you?
 Increase interest in your brand.

 What is the problem you solve?
 The intensity/tension of the problem area should rise in an upward graph until the viewer feels they absolutely can’t NEED a solution.
-It should start with a oh shit moment and then end with all is lost moment.
+It should start with an oh shit moment and then end with all is lost moment.

 Intro to Company/Brand- Who are you?